 My passion for sustainability blossomed nearly 10 years ago.
 Since then, it’s influenced almost every decision I’ve made.
 From shopping and food prepping to commuting and social media browsing.

-I’m still trying to figure out the best yet realistic approach to sustainable living, and I have to say, my wardrobe is the most challenging part.
+I’m still trying to figure out the best yet most realistic approach to sustainable living, and I have to say, my wardrobe is the most challenging part.
 I don’t ever expect to reach the endpoint of my journey, but I hope the knowledge I gathered can help you build your sustainable wardrobe faster than I did.

 In this article, I’ll cover the most popular conventional fabrics and their sustainable alternatives, state the pros and cons of conventional fabrics, and share some handy life hacks.

 Are you wondering what’s the most sustainable fabric choice for you?
 We’ll get there.
 Remember that your choice should come down to your lifestyle and values.